What is an AI chatbot and why do B2B teams need one?

 Data enrichment and third-party tool costs

-Best Practices for B2B Chatbot Deployment
+Best practices for B2B chatbot deployment

 Deployment is ongoing optimization, not one-time setup.
 The practices below keep your chatbot aligned with changing GTM motions, territory structures, and pipeline goals.
+Chatbot deployment best practices start with routing design and data quality, both of which determine whether the leads your chatbot captures ever reach the right rep.

 Routing rule design determines whether the right leads reach the right reps.
 Define territory logic upfront, establish fallback sequences, and document escalation paths.